lunawyh/covid19viz/README.md

 # covid19viz
-New visualization of COVID-19 in Michigan
+New visualization and prediction of COVID-19 in USA, such as Michigan, CA.

 # Steps
 1. Grab data from goverment websites